aharonium/opensiddur.org/posts/posts/tkhine-of-the-matriarchs-yizkor-for-rosh-hashanah-yom-kippur-yamim-tovim-by-seril-rappaport_(aharon.varady_2016-07-06).html.md

 </span></div></td>

 <td width="53%"><div class="english">
 May God remember the soul of my mother, (plones bas plones), who has gone on to the other world.
-Remember her today, and for that purpose I donate to tsedoke for her sake, that her soul may rest in gan eydn with the souls of avrom, yitskhok, yankev, sore, rivke, rokhl, and leye and with the souls of the other righteous men and women who are in Gan Eydn and let us say omeyn.
+Remember her today, and for that purpose I donate to tsedoke for her sake, that her soul may rest in gan eydn with the souls of avrom, yitskhok, yankev, sore, rivke, rokhl, and leye and with the souls of the other righteous men and women who are in Gan Eydn and let us say <em>omeyn</em>.
 </div></td></tr>